challayogeswar/agentforge/README.md

 ## What Is AgentForge?

-A complete multi-agent system that runs 100% on Google’s free Gemini 2.0 Flash tier.
+A complete multi-agent system that runs 100% on Google’s free Gemini 2.5.
 No paid APIs.
 No cloud costs.

 ### 3 Fully Working Agents